Is A Career Change A Good Idea Post Divorce?

 • This blog contains affiliate links, which we may receive a commission for purchases.
 The decision is yours, whether or not you decide to buy.

-Divorce as we know is one of the most stressful things to go through, as is any big change.
-Does it really make sense to throw another life-altering change into the mix?
+Divorce is one of the most stressful life events, as is any major change.
+So, does it really make sense to throw another life-altering change - like a career shift - into the mix?

 1. How Resilient Are You?